OpenClaw Discernment Control Kit

 - Adds contradiction handling, surviving-memory audit, and sensitive-memory write barriers.

-- Creates per-agent memory scope rules so unrelated domains do not leak into each other.
+- Creates per-agent memory scope rules and onboarding gates so unrelated domains do not leak into each other.

 - Turns discernment into an operator-readable workflow instead of invisible background behavior.